cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 *TODO AFTER VACATION*
+- When VR Headset connected, destroy it when reseting
 - Add radio buttons for the type of object to use
 - Read over tasks and implement one
 - Implement Joint limit DOF and constant feedback